 - a.
 Information literacy gained through the ability to use technology will be an underlying principle of quality education. - b.
-More powerful computing devices will provide students, faculty, and staff access to an ever-expanding menu of information and computing resources, mandating computer/web literacy. - c.
+More powerful computing devices will provide students, faculty, and staff access to an ever-expanding menu of information and computing resources, mandating computer information literacy. - c.
 New technologies will require expanding development programs for staff, faculty, and administration. - d.
 Technological support for faculty and staff will demand a substantial increase in information resources. - e.
-University activities in distance learning will lead to cooperative programs with secondary schools and community colleges. - f.
-Gradually advanced technology will change the way classroom instruction and library services are delivered. - g.
+University activities in distance learning will lead to cooperative programs with secondary schools and community colleges.

+- f.
+Advanced technology will change the way classroom instruction, library services, and enrollment management programs are delivered.
+Increased resources will be needed to make technology available to all classrooms and support the technology. - g.
 Nontraditional educational organizations will expand their delivery of higher education via distance learning. - h.
 Use of technology will become increasingly less dependent on location. - i.
 Computer applications will become more user-friendly. - j.
 Gradually the demands for the teaching of technological skills will increase and online expertise will become a basic necessity for faculty. - k.
 More support services will become available over the Internet. - 1.
-The frequency of e-mail viruses and Internet worms will increase in frequency and complexity. - m.
-Technological needs will increase.
+The ongoing challenges presented by viruses, worms, spyware, etc. will require constant vigilance in order to maintain the effective use of computer technology. - m.
+Technological needs will increase. - n.
+Technological changes will continue to present challenges for control of academic dishonesty and intellectual property. - o.
+Access to state-of-the-art technology for all students, faculty, and staff will become more essential. - p.
+The work place will increase demand for technological skills. - q.
+The growing number of students engaged in the institution through the Internet will need new and innovative services.